 Remaining with the greater portion of the Mediterranean fleet, Parker cruised off Cadiz throughout the rest of 1798, and he was promoted vice-admiral on 14 February 1799.
 Flying his flag aboard the Prince George 98, Captains William Bowen and thereafter his son-in-law, Joseph Bingham, he participated in Vice-Admiral Lord Keith’s chase of the Brest fleet following it’s breakout on 25 April before leaving the Mediterranean station and being presented to the King on his return home towards the end of October, it being intended that he go out to North America as the commander-in-chief.

 In May 1800 he finally went out to Halifax as the commander-in-chief with his flag in the America 64 commanded by Captain Bingham, and where he replaced the late Admiral George Vandeput, who had died on 14 March.
-Here he independently despatched his flagship and the Cleopatra 32, Captain Israel Pellew, on a cruise to the West Indies, a transfer of resources off his station which actually required the Admiralty’s authorisation.
+After taking command at Halifax on 18 August, he independently despatched his flagship and the Cleopatra 32, Captain Israel Pellew, on a cruise to the West Indies, a transfer of resources off his station which actually required the Admiralty’s authorisation.
 To make matters worse the America went aground on the Formigas Rocks off the Azores on 13 December, and although she was salvaged it was only to serve as a prison hulk at Port Royal.
 Jamaica.

 Once the new first lord of the Admiralty, Admiral Earl St. Vincent, learned of Parker’s indiscretion he ordered his recall to face a court martial, and being given just twelve hour’s notice from the receipt of this instruction Parker set sail from Halifax for England on 9 July 1801 aboard the St. Albans 64, Captain John Oakes Hardy, to arrive at Portsmouth with a convoy on 6 August.
 Following his subsequent court martial presided by Admiral Sir Thomas Pasley aboard the Gladiator 44 at Portsmouth over 13-14 November he was censured for being indiscreet, but acquitted of any charge on account of his esteemed record.
 St. Vincent received some criticism from his political enemies for ordering the trial in the first place, and given the first lord’s renowned malignancy there was much speculation that the case had been brought through resentment of the fact that a year earlier Parker had fought and won a legal case against his old commander-in-chief over the sharing out to flag officers of freight money.